-Additionally, decide what you will eat before the day arrives to take away any stress of the day.
-Will you choose to be mindful of your food choices and where it was sourced?
-Or could indulging in a glass of wine or enjoying a scoop of ice cream be what your body needs?
+Additionally, have an idea of what you will eat before the day arrives to take away any stress of the day.
+Will you choose to be mindful of your food choices and where it is sourced?
+Or could indulging in a glass of wine or scoop of ice cream be what your body needs?
 There are no rules on this day.
 Listen to your body and nourish it well.